-If a Random Value is used, PublicCA or RA SHALL provide a Random Value unique to the certificate request and SHALL not use the Random Value after (i) 30 days or (ii) if the Applicant submitted the certificate request, the timeframe permitted for reuse of validated information relevant to the certificate (such as in Section 4.2.1 of Baseline Requirement).

-Once the FQDN has been validated using this method, PublicCA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
-This method of validation confirms to Section 3.2.2.4.6 of the Baseline Requirements version 1.5.7.
+If a Random Value is used, PublicCA or RA SHALL provide a Random Value unique to the certificate request and SHALL not use the Random Value after 30 days.
+Once the FQDN has been validated using this method, PublicCA may also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
+This method of validation confirms to Section 3.2.2.4.18 of the Baseline Requirements.